-Instead, the PG-9172PoE is Comtrend's first attempt at combining Powerline and power-over-Ethernet (PoE).
+Instead, the PG-9172PoE is Comtrend's first attempt at combining Powerline and Power-over-Ethernet (PoE).
 In other words, this Powerline adapter has a built-in PoE injector.

 No Gigabit support

-The PG-9172PoE uses a regular Fast Ethernet port, which is ten times slower than a Gigabit port found in most other adapters.
+The PG-9172PoE uses a Fast Ethernet port, which is ten times slower than a Gigabit port found in most other adapters.
 As a result, despite its internal 1200Mbps Powerline speed, it can only offer a network connection of 100Mbps at best.

 Technically, you can also use the PG-9172PoE with other PoE-ready devices, like a Wi-Fi access point.
 In this case, though, the adapter's 100Mbps bottleneck network port will keep it from delivering satisfying connections.

 Setting up the PG-9172POE is the same as setting up any Powerline adapters.
 (Read more about that here.)
 You need to first connect another Powerline adapter — preferably a Comtrend PG-9172 unit — to your router (or switch) before you can use the PG-9172PoE.
-Press on the Config button on each Comtrend adapter, and you'll create a secure connection between the two.
+Press the Config button on each Comtrend adapter, and you'll create a secure connection between the two.

 The PG-9172PoE has a few small LED lights that show its condition.
 The indicator you should pay attention to is the Coverage light on top, which uses color to reveal the quality of the Powerline connection.
-Red means the link is at 20Mbps or slower, orange means it’s between 20Mbps and 40Mbps, and green means 40Mbps or faster.
+Red means the link is at 20Mbps or slower; orange means between 20Mbps and 40Mbps, and green means 40Mbps or faster.

 The PG-9172PoE performed well in my testing.
 I tried two adapters (together with one PG-9172 unit) over a week with a couple of Reolink cameras, and the connections were stable.
 I could record Full HD videos with no problem.

-That said, in my tests, in ideal conditions, it had a sustained speed of 91Mbps, which was close to the top speed of its network port.
+In my tests, in ideal conditions, it had a sustained speed of 91Mbps, which was close to the top speed of its network port.

 The mix of a 100Mbps network port and Powerline speeds of up to 1200Mbps affords the PG-9172PoE a lot of wiggle room.
 Even in less-than-ideal conditions for Powerline, after interferences and overheads, it can still deliver close to its top speed most of the time.